The following problems are clear signs that the electricity within a data center is uncontrolled:

 Energy budgeting and forecasting typically allows for a large variance because of the volatile nature of pricing and consumption.
 Software-Defined Electricity eliminates that variance by ridding the network of electrical waste, providing the ultimate in energy accountability.

-3DFS Technology opens a new, non-invasive layer of energy data and analytics with the power of edge computing and electrical correction.
-The data and analytics possibilities for data center environments are staggering.
+3DFS Technology opens a new, non-invasive layer of electricity data and analytics with the power of real time edge computing.
+This layer opens up enormous possibilities in non intrusive load monitoring and asset monitoring, management and forecasting.